Judge rules against Meghan in parts of tabloid privacy case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: A London judge on Friday struck out elements of the Duchess of Sussex’s high profile claim against a tabloid newspaper group for publishing a letter she wrote to her estranged father.
+LONDON: A London judge Friday struck out elements of the Duchess of Sussex´s high profile claim against a tabloid newspaper group for publishing a letter she wrote to her estranged father.

 A preliminary hearing in the case, held remotely last Friday at the High Court of England and Wales because of coronavirus restrictions, saw lawyers for Associated Newspapers apply to strike out parts of her claim.